Do you have to use a teapot?

 What Teapot Is Best For Making Tea?

 Nothing beats a teapot for making your morning or evening cup of tea, but what kind of teapot should you use?
-There are so many options: cast-iron, glass, ceramic, porcelain, aluminum or stainless steel.
+There are so many options: cast-iron, glass, ceramic, porcelain, aluminum, silver or stainless steel.

 English tea drinkers tend to prefer glass, ceramic, or porcelain.
 Americans generally opt for stainless-steel or glass.
 The Japanese favor cast-iron teapots (called tetsubin), since they retain heat well.
 The Chinese like purple clay teapots (called yixing).